-Once you have controlled the bleeding, call for an ambulance.
+Once you have controlled the performed the emergency steps above, call for an ambulance.

 Remember, the emphasis should be on applying and maintaining direct pressure over the wound as this will help stop significant blood loss.

-What happens if someone looses too much blood?
+What happens if someone loses too much blood?

-However, if you loose too much blood your body’s cells & tissues are deprived of oxygen – this is a medical condition known as shock.
+However, if you lose too much blood your body’s cells & tissues become deprived of oxygen as there is less blood available to them- this is a medical condition known as shock.
 If someone is going into shock, they may show some of the following signs & symptoms:

 - Pale, cold clammy skin

 - Dizziness and confusion